David Brooks (commentator): Articles

-In 2016, James Taranto criticized Brooks' analysis of the U.S. Supreme Court case Dretke v.
-Haley, arguing that "Brooks's treatment of this case is either deliberately deceptive or recklessly ignorant".
-Law professor Ann Althouse also argued that Brooks "distorts rather grotesquely" the case in question.
-Brooks was previously criticized by Lyle Denniston with regard to another case, arguing that he "scrambled the actual significance of what the Supreme Court has done".
+In 2016, Brooks' analyzed the U.S. Supreme Court's decision in Dretke v.
+Haley, leading James Taranto to the critique that "Brooks's treatment of this case is either deliberately deceptive or recklessly ignorant".
+In a self-published blog, law professor Ann Althouse argued that in the piece, Brooks "distorts rather grotesquely" by exaggerating the character of then-Texas solicitor general Ted Cruz (who brought the case to the high court).